Breast Reduction Surgery in Gurgaon

 Desk-based patients often arrange 10 to 14 days away from office pressure, while field work, childcare lifting, healthcare work, or travel-heavy jobs need longer support.

 Breast reduction can also be part of a wider post-pregnancy plan when abdominal laxity, diastasis, or stubborn fat areas are part of the same consultation.
-Combined surgery is planned around BMI, anaesthesia duration, haemoglobin, diabetes control, childcare support, and recovery capacity; the broader safety logic is covered on the mommy makeover surgery in Gurgaon page.
+Combined surgery is planned around BMI, anaesthesia duration, haemoglobin, diabetes control, childcare support, and recovery capacity — those inputs matter because a single longer anaesthetic and a larger immobile recovery raise venous thromboembolism (deep vein thrombosis and pulmonary embolism) and wound-healing risk compared with staging the two operations.
+The broader safety logic is covered on the mommy makeover surgery in Gurgaon page.

 Frequently Asked Questions